 In his book The Unwanted Gaze, author Jeff Rosen writes about “the destruction of privacy in America” (it’s the book’s sub-title) by citing, among other things, ancient Hebrew texts and religious dictum set down in the Torah.

-It wasn’t digital surveillance back then, of course, but a principle known as hezek r’iyah that criticized the idea of “overlooking” another person’s premises, thus potentially violating that person’s privacy by removing their control over their image.
+It wasn’t digital surveillance back then, of course, but a principle known as hezek r’iyah.
+It criticized the idea of “overlooking” another person’s premises, thus potentially violating that person’s privacy by removing their control over their image.

-Privacy goes both ways, though: looking into someone’s premises, or blocking someone’s view.
+Privacy goes both ways: it can be violated by looking into someone’s premises, or by blocking someone’s view.

-Today’s concept of TMI — too much information — harkens back to the nature of respect for others that exists in privacy.
-There also exists examples of respecting privacy by speaking quietly: knowing that neighbours have no reasonable expectation that a loud voice won’t carry through thin wall, the average person should take care not to speak too loudly (s’tam b’nei adam), thus putting his or her own privacy at risk while violating or interfering with the privacy of others.
+Today’s concept of TMI – too much information – harkens back to the nature of respect for others that exists in privacy.
+Knowing that neighbours have no reasonable expectation that a loud voice won’t carry through thin walls, for example, the average person should take care not to speak too loudly (s’tam b’nei adam).
+That puts both his or her own privacy at risk while violating or interfering with the privacy of others.

-So privacy is about having control over one’s own valuable property and it’s about having respect for other people’s privacy.
+So privacy is about having control over one’s own valuable property and it’s about having respect for other people.